bartosz-antosik/vscode-spellright/README.md

 Open in editor `spellright.dict` file from workspace settings folder.

+`SpellRight: Add Selection to Workspace Dictionary`

+Add text selected in editor to workspace dictionary.

+`SpellRight: Add Selection to User Dictionary`

+Add text selected in editor to user dictionary.

 ## Settings

 This extension contributes the following settings (with default values):